 - Lost Beacon Timeout When the node is running in a synchronized network, it periodically synchronizes its time clock to a beacon broadcasted from the WSDA gateway.
 The Lost Beacon Timeout feature means that the node will automatically stop sampling and transmitting data after the beacon has been lost for the configured amount of time.
 The node will save power in this state without user intervention until the beacon returns.
 Within two minutes of the beacon returning, the node will automatically begin sampling and transmitting data again. - Diagnostic Info Interval At the defined transmit interval, the wireless sensor will report diagnostic information.
-The node will continue to transmit this diagnostic information in all operating modes, including Idle, Sleep, and Run modes. ( See Table 5 - below ). - Storage Limit Mode The Storage Limit Mode applies when the node is datalogging to internal flash.
+The node will continue to transmit this diagnostic information in all operating modes, including Idle, Sleep, and Run modes. ( See Table 3 below ). - Storage Limit Mode The Storage Limit Mode applies when the node is datalogging to internal flash.
 The two available options are: 1) Stop when the node fills up its flash memory, it will stop logging data.
-It is important to erase old data before starting new data logging sessions, and 2) Overwrite when the node fills up its flash memory, new data will overwrite old data in a first-in, first-out method. - Sensor Warmup Delay- Leave the sensor excitation on continuously or duty-cycle power to the sensor in order to save power.
-When duty cycling power to the sensors, assure the sensor signal can settle within the configured sensor warmup time.
-For periodic burst sampling, the node will warmup the sensor for a minimum of 1 second before the sampling burst, regardless of the configured warmup time.
+It is important to erase old data before starting new data logging sessions, and 2) Overwrite when the node fills up its flash memory, new data will overwrite old data in a first-in, first-out method.